How many times my salary can I borrow for a mortgage?

 How to make the most of your income when applying for a mortgage

 There is some degree of variance in the types of income each lender is willing to accept.
-This means that it can be helpful for those applicants with a more complex income to speak to a broker.
+This means that it can be helpful for those applicants with a more complex income to speak to an online mortgage broker like Mojo.
 Due to advanced knowledge of lender criteria, our mortgage experts will be able to recommend the lender that is most appropriate for your income type(s).

 Some lenders will add any overtime payments, commission and bonus income alongside salary.
 Some will only consider a percentage of some or all of these types of additional income, and others won’t consider them in their calculations at all.